 The first book to focus on California architect Gregory Ain's housing projects, which featured open kitchens, movable walls, and other design innovations.

 Ain's housing projects represented a new paradigm in neighborhood design that celebrated the everyday life and diversity of ordinary people.
-Ain's innovations—including open kitchens and movable partition walls for a “flexible” house—aimed to solve specific problems rather than pursue arbitrary expressions of uniqueness.
-His high-density developments anticipate contemporary efforts to design building with a minimal-footprint.
+Ain's innovations—including open kitchens and movable partition walls for a “flexible house”—aimed to solve specific problems rather than pursue arbitrary expressions of uniqueness.
+His high-density developments anticipate contemporary efforts to design building with a minimal footprint.
 Generously illustrated, this volume reintroduces Ain to a forgetful field.

-Anthony Denzer, Anthony Fontenot, Anali Gharakhani, Esther McCoy, Nicholas Olsberg, Kyungsub Shin, Julius Schulman
+Gregory Ain, Anthony Denzer, Anthony Fontenot, Anali Gharakhani, Esther McCoy, Nicholas Olsberg, Kyungsub Shin, Julius Schulman